Indefinite Leave to Remain (ILR)

 If you are already in the UK you can make various applications to apply for leave to remain here, either on a temporary or permanent basis.

 If you are a foreign national who is subject to immigration control but have lawfully lived in the UK for a certain length of time, you may be able to apply for permission to settle here permanently.
 This is known as Settlement or Indefinite Leave to Remain (ILR).

-Given that a successful application will grant you permanent residency in the UK, there are strict criteria set out in the Immigration Rules that you must satisfy.
+Given that a successful application grants you permanent residency in the UK, there are strict criteria set out in the Immigration Rules that you must satisfy.

-Your right to apply for settlement will depend on your current immigration category and whether you continue to meet the criteria for that category.
+Your right to apply for settlement depends on your current immigration category and whether you continue to meet the criteria for that category.

 How To Qualify For Indefinite Leave To Remain

 You can qualify for Indefinite Leave to Remain through various routes, most commonly where you are in the UK with permission as a partner, family member, certain workers, continuous and long-term lawful residence and those with ancestry ties.